aditya2331/aditya2331.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm an incoming MS ECE student at UCSD specializing in Communication Theory and Systems.
-My research interests revolve around applying ideas and architectures from ML to design the next generation of wireless systems.
+I am an incoming MS student in the Department of Electrical and Computer Engineering at UCSD, with a specialization in Communication Theory and Systems.
+My research interests revolve around applying ideas and architectures from Machine Learning to design the next generation of Wireless Systems.
 Prior to joining UCSD, I was an EE undergrad at [IIT Madras](https://www.iitm.ac.in/).

 During my time at IITM, I worked on various topics, including satellite and vehicular communications, medical signal reconstruction and deep learning.
 I was a part of our international competition team, [Avishkar Hyperloop](https://avishkarhyperloop.com/), where I built embedded systems for hyperloop technologies.
 I also worked on efficiently scaling LLM pre-training during my summer internship at [Adobe's MDSR Lab](https://adobe.mdsr.live/) and subsequently received a return offer.